*

 Heart of the Continent – Dark Skies Initiative

 *In Sept 2020, the Boundary Waters Canoe Area Wilderness of the Superior National Forest was awarded Dark Sky Sanctuary status, the first-certified Minnesotan site and first federally designated wilderness site.
-The BWCAW is only the 13th location in the world to gain this unique title and at 1,098,000 acres in size, it is the largest.
+The BWCAW is only the 13th location in the world to gain this unique title and at 1,098,000 acres in size, it became the largest.

 *In December 2020 the International Dark Sky Association were pleased to announce the certification of Voyageurs National Park as an International Dark Sky Park.
 This certification recognizes Voyageurs National Park for the exceptional quality of its dark night skies.

 *February 2021 – Ontario Parks is pleased to announce Quetico Provincial Park has been designated an International Dark Sky Park by the International Dark Sky Association (IDA).
-Quetico becomes the 3rd public land in the Heart of the Continent Reg region to receive dark sky status
+Quetico becomes the 3rd public land in the Heart of the Continent region to receive certified dark sky status

 Click here to see some of the work being done to preserve dark skies.